royaltm/node-zmq-raft/PROTO.md

 * AppendEntries RPC
 * InstallSnapshot RPC

-Peer's RPC expects a response to be received within RPC_TIMEOUT (preferred 50 ms) interval.
-When the response is not received within this interval the requesting party repeats sending the last request message.
+Peer's RPC expects a response to be received within a RPC_TIMEOUT (preferred 50 ms) interval.
+When the response is not being received within this interval the requesting party repeats sending the last request message.

-For some message types: AppendEntries, InstallSnapshot the RPC_TIMEOUT may be longer but not longer than the half of the ELECTION_TIMEOUT_MIN (preferred 200 ms).
+For message types: AppendEntries and InstallSnapshot the RPC_TIMEOUT may be longer but not longer than the half of the ELECTION_TIMEOUT_MIN (preferred 200 ms).

-The first frame of all the above message types identifies each sent message for debouncing.
+The first frame of all of the above message types identifies messages for debouncing.
 This frame type is `uint`.
 Its value starts at 1 and increases monotonically for each subsequent message until value reaches 16777216 at which it becomes 0.

 Client
 ======

-A client should establish a ØMQ DEALER socket and connects it at first to all of the known cluster peer's (seed peers) ROUTER sockets.
+A client should establish a ØMQ DEALER socket and connect it at first to all of the known cluster peer's (seed peers) ROUTER sockets.
 Client should then ask each known peer at a time about the cluster state, peer URLs and the current LEADER ID using a RequestConfig RPC.
-In case the cluster is in transition state (no leader) the client should repeat sending RequestConfig messages until the response contains a valid LEADER ID.
+In case the cluster is in the transition state (no leader) the client should repeat sending RequestConfig messages until the response contains a valid LEADER ID.
 Upon success the client should disconnect its DEALER socket from all other peers and connect it only (or leave the connection) to the leader's ROUTER URL.
 The client should also update its list of all known peers in the cluter.

-The client may ask for the current cluster status and configuration periodically using RequestConfig RPC.
+The client may ask for the current cluster status and configuration periodically using RequestConfig RPC to detect changes eagerly.

-Once the client knows the current leader it should send all messages to the leader's url.
+Once the client knows the current leader it should send all messages to the current leader's url.

 There are two conditions that may break the known leader state: